muarshad01/Docker_and_Kubernetes/14_A_Multi-Container_App_with_Kubernetes.md

 ## 215: Combining Config Into Single Files

-* Combine all configuration files together and seperate them with '---'
+* Combine all configuration files together and separate them with `---`

 ***